 2.2 How to contact us.
 You can contact us by emailing email@example.com or telephoning +44 20 7244 9562

 2.3 How we may contact you.
 If we have to contact you we will do so by the telephone number you provided with your booking or by writing to you at the email address or postal address you provided to us.
 Where relevant we may use an online travel agent’s own messaging platform to contact you.

 2.4 "Writing" includes emails.
 When we use the words "writing" or "written" in these terms, this includes emails.

 3.1 How we will accept your booking.
 Our acceptance of your booking will take place when we email you to accept it, at which point a contract will come into existence between you and us.

-Please note that the payment terms of any online travel agent you make a booking with (such as: Booking.com, Expedia Group, Airbnb, Lastminute.com or Hostelworld Group) may require you to make a payment to them before your check in date.
+Please note that the payment terms of any online travel agent you make a booking with (such as: Booking.com, Expedia Group, Airbnb, Lastminute.com or Hostelworld Group) may require you to make a payment to them directly.
 These are the online travel agent’s own requirements.
 You will need to contact the relevant online travel agent if you have any questions about their requirements.

 3.3 Your booking number.
 A booking number will immediately be assigned to your booking and you will be notified immediately when we accept your booking.
 It will help us if you can tell us the booking number whenever you contact us about your booking.

-3.5 Luggage area: We have a luggage room opposite our reception where all guests may leave luggage at any time on the days of check in and check out; however, see clause 5.4 below which explains that all luggage in this area is stored at the owner’s risk.
+3.5 Luggage area.
+We have a luggage room opposite our reception where all guests may leave luggage at any time on the days of check in and check out; however, see clause 5.4 below.

-3.6 House Rules: All customers must accept our House Rules which can be viewed in the Annex at the end of these terms and conditions and which are updated from time-to-time.
+3.6 House Rules.
+All customers must accept our House Rules which can be viewed at Annex 1 in these terms and conditions and which are updated from time-to-time.

 4. Your rights to make changes to your booking